Provence: Sports

 Pétanque, a form of boules, is a popular sport played in towns and villages all over Provence.

 A more athletic version of the sport called jeu provençal was popular throughout Provence in the 19th century – this version is featured in the novels and memoires of Marcel Pagnol; players ran three steps before throwing the ball, and it resembled at times a form of ballet.
 The modern version of the game was created in 1907 at the town of La Ciotat by a former champion of jeu provençal named Jules Hugues, who was unable to play because of his rheumatism.
 He devised a new set of rules where the field was much smaller, and players did not run before throwing the ball, but remained inside a small circle with their feet together.
 This gave the game its name, lei peds tancats, in the Provençal dialect of Occitan, 'feet together'.
 The first tournament was played in La Ciotat in 1910.
 The first steel boules were introduced in 1927.

 The object is to throw a ball (boule) as close as possible to a smaller ball, called the cochonnet, (this kind of throw is called to faire le point or pointer); or to knock away a boules of the opponent that is close to the cochonnet (this is called to tirer).
 Players compete one-on-one (tête-à-tête), in teams of two (doublettes) or teams of three (triplettes).
 The object is to accumulate thirteen points.
 The point belongs to the ball the closest to the cochonnet.
 A player pitches balls until he can regain the point (reprenne le point) by having his ball closest to the cochonnet.
 Each ball from a single team, if there are no other balls from the other team closer to the cochonnet, counts as a point.
 The points are counted when all of the balls have been tossed by both teams.

-Genetics

-A recent genetic study in 2011 analysed 51 southern French individuals from Provence and 89 Anatolian Greek subjects whose paternal ancestry derives from Smyrna (modern-day Izmir in Turkey) and Asia Minor Phokaia (modern-day Foça in Turkey), the ancestral embarkation port to the 6th century BCE ancient Greek colonies of Massalia (Marseilles) and Alalie (Aleria, Corsica).
-The study found that 17% of the Y-chromosomes of Provence may be attributed to Greek colonisation.
-The study also concluded that "estimates of colonial Greek vs indigenous Celto-Ligurian demography predict a maximum of a 10% Greek contribution, suggesting a Greek male elite-dominant input into the Iron Age Provence population."